Nike Shox: Design

 Nike claims that Shox not only absorb impact from heel strike while running, but the company also claims they "spring back" and add more power to a runner's stride.
 Aside from this alleged boost in speed, the Shox is supposed to provide superior shock absorption with high-tech elastic foam.
+The newer Shox series is compatible with Nike+ technology.